Breakthrough-Energy/PreREISE/docs/demand/transportation_electrification/methodology.rst

     | December  | 0.0802        |
     +-----------+---------------+

+.. _bev_vmt_projections:

 BEV VMT Projections
 ~~~~~~~~~~~~~~~~~~~
 To calculate the BEV VMT by vehicle class for each UA, state-level BEV VMT projections
-were based on the NREL Electrification Futures Study for 9 vehicle types
+were based on NREL's EFS for 8 vehicle types
 :cite:p:`NREL_electric_technology_adoption`:

 1. LDV BEV Cars: 100 mi, 200 mi, 300 mi
 2. LDV BEV Trucks: 100 mi, 200 mi, 300 mi
-3. BEV Transit Buses
-4. MDV Trucks
+3. MDV Trucks
-5. HDV Trucks
+4. HDV Trucks

-Projections were used for 2030, 2040, and 2050.
-The 2017 base year assumptions were
+Projections were used for 2018-2050.
+The 2017 base year assumptions were calibrated
-calibrated based on historical data.
-For all years, BEV VMT at the state level was
+based on historical data.
+For all years, BEV VMT at the state level was translated to
-translated to BEV VMT at the UA level by multiplying the state-level projections by the
+BEV VMT at the UA level by multiplying the state-level projections by the fraction of
-fraction of state VMT allocated to each UA.
-It is assumed that the proportion of VMT
+state VMT allocated to each UA.
+It is assumed that the proportion of VMT occurring in
-occurring in urban areas relative to total state VMT will be constant moving into the
+urban areas relative to total state VMT will be constant moving into the future.
+There
-future.
-There are some UAs that did not have VMT data.
-Out of 481 UAs, 56 did not have
+are some UAs that did not have VMT data.
+Out of 481 UAs, 56 did not have VMT per capita
-VMT per capita data from the DOT, so those entries are zeros.
+data from the DOT, so those entries will use their respective state’s VMT per capita.

 Once each UA and the state’s RA have their projected annual VMT for a simulation year,
 the annual VMT is distributed to each day of the year based on weight factors from U.S.